Chinmay-Garg/ESaaS-Project/README.md

 run :
 sudo chown -R $USER:$GROUP ~/.config

-5. You should be able to send messages using users:
+5. You should be able to send messages using users.

-username: umraj
-email: ur2136@columbia.edu
-password: test

-username: raone
-email: raman@columbia.edu
-password: test
+6. To create users:
+run:
+rails console
+User.create(username:'username', email:'email', password:'password')